 It is possible for a baby turtle to do okay on just the nutritional pellets but providing them with extra nutrients is what will help them thrive in the long run.
 Vegetables, crickets, and other natural food choices help them to get the nutrients that they normally would in the wild and grow to be a strong, healthy, and happy turtle.

 Turtles are considerably low-maintenance animals overall, but as babies, their diets need to be taken into special consideration.
 Feeding your baby turtle a proper diet begins with knowing what kind of turtle they are and what their natural habitat would normally provide them with.
+For example, caring for a box turtle may be a little different from caring for a common musk turtle.

 A baby turtle’s diet should be supplemented with pellets or gel that is made especially for them and can be purchased at most local pet stores.
 In addition to these pellets or gel, baby turtles can greatly benefit from a good mix of natural food selections such as vegetation or insects that they would likely encounter in nature.